How Do You Appeal A Case?

 - Questions of Evidence: If a judge misapplies or misinterprets hear-say rules, testimony that should be excluded can be entered in as evidence during a trial.
 As a result, prejudicial or damaging testimony that should have been excluded may make its way into court, compromising the fairness of the trial.

 - Applying principles of the law: When a judge makes a decision from the bench during a trial, he or she must often rule on whether a particular statute applies, whether someone is a fiduciary, or whether a Constitutional amendment has been violated.
-If a judge misapplies a principle of law, the outcome of the trial can be appealed.
+If a judge misapplies a principle of law, the verdict can be appealed.

 When Evidence Must Be Questioned